-It happens very often that multiple stakeholders in the organizations walk up to UX researchers and ask questions like – “What do our customers think about this functionality” or “Do we know why our competitor has higher adoption rates for this product?”
+It happens very often that multiple stakeholders in the organizations walk up to the person in change of UX Research Repository and ask questions like – “What do our customers think about this functionality” or “Do we know why our competitor has higher adoption rates for this product?”
 When such questions arise, it turns out that there is a mad scramble to look in various folders, spreadsheets, data and then come up with answers.
 This information is not always available, though, due to the vast nature and scope of UX research data and the magnitude of design research.

 Answering simple questions can be a painful proposition if the data is scattered or the person has left the organization taking all the insights.
 We hear a lot about how UX research or design research is convoluted purely because: